meilisearch/meilisearch/README.md

 The feature requests are not managed in this repository.
 Please visit our [dedicated repository](https://github.com/meilisearch/product) to see our work about the MeiliSearch product.

-If you have a faeture request or any feedback about an existing feature, please open [a discussion](https://github.com/meilisearch/product/discussions).
+If you have a feature request or any feedback about an existing feature, please open [a discussion](https://github.com/meilisearch/product/discussions).
 Also, feel free to participate in the current discussions, we are looking forward to reading your returns.

 ## 💌 Contact